-Summer Land Trail is a 8.5 mile out and back trail located near Paradise Inn, WA that features beautiful wild flowers and is rated as moderate.
+Summer Land Trail is a 8.5 mile out and back trail located near Paradise Inn, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.

 From Seattle, east on I-90, south on I-405 and then south on Highway 169 to Enumclaw.
 In Enumclaw, south on Highway 410.
 36.2 miles past mile marker 26 turn right on Sunrise Rd for 4.3 miles to parking area on right just after Fryingpan Creek.
 Parking is on either side of the road, the trailhead is on the left (southwest) side near the bridge.